Seasonality Trading App

 Candlestick chart

-The candlestic chart is also an interactive chart with a pull-down menu for the period of the year to display.
-In the example candlestick chart shown in the image below, it is showing the chart for the year 2017.
-By selecting the year from the pull-down menu on the upper left corner of the page, you can display the candlestick chart for any other year, from 2012 to 2021.
+This is also an interactive chart with a pull-down menu for the period of the year to display.
+In the example candlestick chart shown in the image below, it is showing the chart for the year 2025.
+By selecting the year from the pull-down menu on the upper left corner of the page, you can display the candlestick chart for any other year that you analysed for, from 2016 to 2025 in this example.

 Single Stock/ETF/Index, 52 Weeks option